ctrf-io/ctrf/docs/reporters/codeceptjs.md

 ---
 sidebar_position: 10
 title: Codeceptjs
-description: A codeceptjs JSON test reporter to create test reports that follow the CTRF standard.
+description: A codeceptjs JSON test results report
 ---

 A codeceptjs JSON test reporter to create test reports that follow the CTRF standard.